Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

 Cherry Shrimps have 3 sets of antennas.
 They are:

-• One pair of antennas is located on the side of the mouth.
-This pair is longer compared to the other 2 sets.
-Shrimps use these antennas to detect danger in the environment.
-Also, in a low light condition, these antennas help the shrimp to feel the surrounding.
+- One pair of antennas is located on the side of the mouth.
+This pair is longer than the other two sets.
+Shrimps use these antennas to detect danger in the environment and, in low-light conditions, to help them feel their surroundings.

-• There is one pair at the end of the rostrum.
-This pair faces downwards and shorter than the first set.
+- There is one pair at the end of the rostrum.
+This pair faces downwards and is shorter than the first set.

-The short antennas are used for finding foods and sensing danger around the shrimp.
+The short antennas are used to find food and sense danger around the shrimp.

-After countless hours of observation, biologists found out that the male cherry shrimps have a longer third set of antenna than the females.
+After countless hours of observation, biologists discovered that male cherry shrimp have a longer third set of antennas than the females.

 This means, the antennas that are located at the end of rostrum facing upwards, is longer in the males than the females.

-Like I said, spotting the difference in the size of the antennas can be very difficult.
-Even experienced shrimp keepers face a hard time following this method.
+As I said, spotting the difference in the size of the antennas can be very difficult.
+Even experienced shrimp keepers have trouble following this method.

-• Both the male and female shrimp has to be quite similar in age.
-If they aren’t then this method won’t work.
+- The male and female shrimp have to be quite similar in age.
+If they aren’t, this method won’t work.

 Behavior